OlivierGuyotFr/holbertonschool_low_level_programming/README.md

 We also had to follow the syntax rules given by the school. ( limited number of line by function, limited number of 3 functions, everything free, and a uniform syntax)

+The exhausted list of exercises can be founded on my old github.

 What I learned?
 ===
 In C Programming